implict/ofSiteKR/_documentation/math/ofVec3f.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: True_
 -->

+_inlined_description: _

 _description: _

-Allows to access the individual components of an `ofVec3f` as though it is an array:
+Allows to access the individual components of an 'ofVec3f' as though it is an array:

 ~~~~{.cpp}
 ofVec3f v1 = ofVec3f(40, 20, 10);